Fulani extremism

 Ethnic conflicts involving the Fulani people (also known as Fula) occur in West Africa, primarily in Nigeria, but also in Mali, Cameroon, the Democratic Republic of Congo, and the Central African Republic, due to conflicts over land and culture.
 The death count for each attack is small, although the cumulative death count is in the thousands.

 History

 Conflict between farmers and herders

 The Fulani are largely nomadic/semi-nomadic and live in the semi-arid climate of West Africa.
 Due to population growth and desertification, Fulani nomads have to move south towards more fertile lands to graze their herds.
 This created conflicts with the farmers.
 This resulting violence left a death toll of over 10,000.

-These conflicts are being framed as a ethno-religious conflict despite a considerable number of Fulani herdsmen not being Muslim or practicing Muslims.
+These conflicts are being framed as an ethno-religious conflict despite a considerable number of Fulani herdsmen not being Muslim or practicing Muslims.
 Peaceful Fulani communities have also been attacked and raided by bandits including Fulani militias.
 Millions of Fulani communities also suffer from stigmatisation and discrimination as they are blamed for the crimes of a few thousand Fulanis.